Top 10 Krishna Temples In Rajasthan: From Jaipur To Nathdwara

 Photo: Chandan Parihar / Unsplash / Image For Representation Only

-Among the famous Krishna temples in Rajasthan, Dwarkadhish Temple in Jaipur is one of the most popular destinations to add to your travel plans.
+Among the famous krishna temple in jaipur, Dwarkadhish Temple in Jaipur is one of the most popular destinations to add to your travel plans.
 The temple is dedicated to Lord Krishna, who is worshipped as the King of Dwarka.
 The temple was constructed in 1980 and has a blend of the local Rajput influences in the design and architecture.
 The central idol, crafted from black stone, is adorned with intricate silver jewellery and beautiful garments that change daily, reflecting the royal status of the deity.
 You also get to witness the intricate frescoes, which depict scenes from the lives of Lord Krishna.

 Location: 238 Shri Dwarkadheesh Mandir, Chaura Rasta Rd, J.D.A.
 Market, Pink City, Jaipur, Rajasthan 302003